The Singleton

 "Yeah."

-"Have you ever mentioned a cold man by a big needle to the children."
+"Have you ever told the kids about a cold man by a big needle."

 "No."